 Orchid Bungalow

-The rooms are clean and comfortable.
-You can get twin or queen beds, and every room comes with a western-style shower (cold water only) and sit down toilet.
-You’ll also have a fan to cool you down during the night and a mosquito net.
+The rooms at Orchid Bungalow are simple but comfortable.
+You can get twin or queen beds, and every room comes with a Western-style shower (cold water only) and a sit-down toilet.

-The restaurant is large, airy, and open, with gorgeous views.
+The restaurant is large, airy, and open, with lovely views.
 There’s no menu to choose from, but the cook makes delicious meals from fresh, local ingredients every day, and can cater to your dietary needs.

 There are also cold drinks (yes, Bintang!) in the fridge.

-Batu Katak Guesthouse
+Batu Katak Village Guesthouse

 Ecotourism and Conservation in Batu Katak

-Like many of the small, forest-edge communities in Sumatra, Batu Katak once relied on the destructive activities like poaching and logging to get by.
+Like many of the small, forest-edge communities in Sumatra, Batu Katak once relied on destructive activities like poaching and logging to get by.
 People in these remote areas don’t have many options.
 They can work in the endless palm oil or rubber plantations; a few lucky ones have their own land to grow crops on for an income.

 Ecotourism gives local communities a much-needed income and equips them to protect the jungle rather than pillage it.